 As a soothing and citrus-like scent, with a spicy taste, bergamot has a wide variety of uses besides being included in tea.
 In the past, bergamot oil was used as an antiseptic in Italian folk medicine and bergamot juice was consumed by indigenous Italians to treat malaria and intestinal worms.
 In Ayurvedic medicine, this oil is used to treat acne, sore throats, skin rashes and urinary infections.
 Today it remains a common ingredient in many products, including:

-If you haven't tried it already, we recommend sampling one of our four varieties of Earl Grey tea: Rose Earl Grey, Elegant Grey, Earl Grey Supreme and Earl Grey Blue Flower.
+If you haven't tried it already, we recommend sampling one of our five varieties of Earl Grey tea: Rose Earl Grey, Elegant Grey, Earl Grey Supreme and Earl Grey Blue Flower, or the caffeine free Earl Grey Rooibos.
 Unsure which one to buy then consider our introductory Earl Grey and Friends Variety Pack as a way to explore the range.
-This pack includes smaller sampling packs of each of the Stir Earl Grey styles along with 2 other black tea favourites.
+This pack includes smaller sampling packs of each of the Stir Earl Grey styles along with their friend English Breakfast or alternatively choose a selection of our 12 gm discovery bags.

 Posted: Wednesday 1 April 2020